vtexdocs/dev-portal-content/README.md

 - Redirects not made from older URLs
 - Content does not exist in /dev-portal-content, only on Readme

-**404 automatic checker in files**
+#### 404 automatic checker in files

-We have embedded a Github action called [check-links.yml](https://github.com/vtexdocs/dev-portal-content/blob/main/.github/workflows/check-links.yml) to review all URLs mentioned in a file, and checking if they return 404 errors.
+We have embedded a GitHub action called [check-links.yml](https://github.com/vtexdocs/dev-portal-content/blob/main/.github/workflows/check-links.yml) to review all URLs mentioned in a file and check if they return 404 errors.
 If there's a link experiencing the 404 error in your file, you must fix it so the branch can be merged.

-To identify the broken link:
-The broken link will appear in red in your code editor tool (VSCode), and you can learn more about it by clicking on `Details`.
+Broken links will appear in red in your code editor tool (VSCode), and you can learn more about it by clicking on `Details`.